 Molly looked at me and rolled her eyes.
 I knew she wanted me to go upstairs with her.
-I nodded and she took off for the stairs and I followed.
+I nodded and she ran towards the stairs and I followed.

 “Like a moth to the flame”, I heard him say as I followed Molly up the stairs to her bedroom.
 Even from her room we could hear the talking and laughing below.

 When the lights were on in the room it was hard to see out the window because you saw the inside of the room too, like a mirror.
 But when the room got dark that all changed.
-Our eyes were drawn to what we saw outside the window.
-The moonlit shapes of houses and cars in the street.
+Our eyes were able to see what was outside the window.
+The shapes of houses, and cars in the street shining from the moon.
 Light from inside those houses coming out the windows, including our house across the street where David and Margie were.

 “Okay.
 Ready to take off?” she asked.

 “Okay”, I said.
-I would go anywhere with Molly and I know she would go anywhere with me.
+I would go anywhere with Molly and I knew she would go anywhere with me.

 “Roger”, she said, and she pushed the button on the black box and the red light started to flash.
 She grabbed the steering wheel and pushed other buttons.
 “Taking off!”
-We saw the houses and the cars below us as we soared over them.
-We could still hear the voices and laughter of the grownups at the party below us, but now it seemed farther away.
+We saw the houses and the cars below us as we flew over them.
+We could still hear the voices and laughing of the grownups at the party below us, but now it seemed farther away.
 I turned my head to look at her and every time the red light flashed, it made her face look strange and scary.
 Like the light was showing the inside of her rather than the outside.
-Seeing her in a way you normally couldn’t.
-We were both silent and continued to fly over everything together.
+Seeing her in a way that wasn’t the regular way.
+We were both quiet and continued to fly over everything together.

 Far away I heard the door to Molly’s room open.
 I heard the voice of Molly’s mom saying, “What is going on in here?”
 I returned to the room and opened my eyes and saw three faces in the flashing red light, looking down at Molly and me.
 They were all smiling and their eyes happy, though their faces looked strange like Molly’s had.

-“It certainly has”, my dad said.
+“It certainly has”, dad said.
 Then all three of them started to laugh.

 “I may be jealous of Dick getting his PhD”, Molly’s mom said, “But I wouldn’t trade anything for getting to be Molly’s mom!”
 She stroked Molly’s hair and Molly opened her eyes, rubbed them, and stretched her arms.

-“Eric dear”, my mom said, “You’ve had a lot to drink, you better not.”
+“Eric dear”, mom said, “You’ve had a lot to drink, you better not.”

 Somehow I knew to shake my head no.

 “Okay.
 Okay.
-Okay”, my dad said nodding.
+Okay”, dad said, nodding.
 He ran his hand through his hair and took a deep breath and blew it out.

 “You two okay?”
 Molly’s mom asked them, “I think I’m going to tell Jack to put less vodka in the punch next time.”

-As my mom, dad and I walked out of her room Molly said, “Good night Coob.”
+As mom, dad and I walked out of her room Molly said, “Good night Coob.”
 I looked at her one last time and nodded.
-I did not want to say good night to her with all the adults watching and thinking that was so nice.
+I didn’t want to say good night to her with all the adults watching and thinking that was so nice.

-Dad put his arm across her back and said, “You do too Liz, it’s been a while!”
+Dad put his arm across her back and said, “You too Liz, it’s been a while!”

 “It has”, mom said, “Hopefully David’s asleep and will stay so for at least a few hours.”

-“I like the ‘Coob’ name that Molly says.”
+“I like the ‘Coob’ name that Molly says”, I said.

-“Hmmm”, my mom said, sounding more like a grownup now.
+“Hmmm”, mom said, sounding more like a grownup now.

-“Liz”, dad said, “There is that sax player from Stan Kenton’s band, Bob Cooper, that they call ‘Coop’!”
+“Liz”, dad said, “There’s that sax player from Stan Kenton’s band, Bob Cooper, that they call ‘Coop’!”